ESCOMP/CTSM/doc/source/users_guide/running-special-cases/Running-with-anomaly-forcing.rst

 ==============================
  Running with anomaly forcing
 ==============================
-Because performing fully coupled climate simulations is computationally expensive, an alternate method of running land-only simulations forced by future climate projections was developed for CTSM called 'anomaly forcing'.
-The anomaly forcing method uses a previously completed fully coupled simulation to create monthly anomalies, relative to the present day, of near-surface atmospheric states and fluxes.
+Because performing fully coupled climate simulations is computationally expensive, an alternate method of running land-only simulations forced by future climate projections was developed for CTSM called "anomaly forcing."
+The anomaly forcing method uses a previously-completed, fully-coupled simulation to create monthly anomalies, relative to the present day, of near-surface atmospheric states and fluxes.
 These anomalies, representing the evolution of future climate projections, are applied to a repeating cycle of present day atmospheric forcing data, either as an additive (for states) or multiplicative (for fluxes) quantity.
 Thus, high-frequency variability is obtained from the present day atmospheric forcing data, while the long-term evolution of the climate is determined by the anomaly forcing dataset.

 Anomaly climate forcings are automatically enabled for ``ISSP`` compsets (e.g., ``ISSP585``).
 To disable anomaly forcing in such compsets, the following can be added to the ``user_nl_datm`` file: